CI/CD Workflows

 Runtime modes

-Pipelines run on the same broker as workflows.
+Workflow runs use the same broker as the rest of the workflow engine.
 CI/CD jobs default to per_execution mode — every run gets a fresh container with 2 CPU and 1Gi memory built from the base image, torn down on completion.
-Override per pipeline via runtime_config if you need a different image, more resources, or a long-lived container:
+Override per workflow via runtime_config if you need a different image, more resources, or a long-lived container:

 runtime_config:

-mode: per_workflow # keep one container warm per pipeline
+mode: per_workflow # keep one container warm per workflow

 image: dev-node # ghcr.io/proxifai/agent-images/dev-node:latest